Automate logistics flow with live location

 - Track deliveries: integrate delivery geofence entry and exit events for reporting and custom workflows

-- Create fleet ops dashboards and leaderboard: embed dashboards and leaderboard for awesome fleet manager experience
+- Create fleet ops dashboards and insights: embed dashboards and insights for awesome fleet manager experience

 Define delivery locations